Char2sGu/layout-projection/packages/angular/README.md

 # Examples

-TODO: Online sandbox IDE links
+TODO: online IDE links

 # Tutorial

+In this tutorial, we will build one of the simplest and the most commonly used layout animation, which is to animate the items of a list when the items changes.

+## Preparation

 The power of Layout Projection comes from the `LayoutProjectionModule`.
-Make sure this module is imported in order to leverage the power.
+Make sure this module is imported before getting started.

 ```ts
 @NgModule({